lvivski/quart/README.md

-remove()            // remove element parent()            // immediate parent node of each element in collection children()          // immediate children of each element in collection match('selector')   // returns true/false if any element matches the selector not('selector')     // remove elements matching 'selector' from the current collection find('selector')    // find all children/grandchildren that match the given selector
+remove()            // remove element parent()            // immediate parent node of each element in collection children()          // immediate children of each element in collection matches('selector') // it's for jQuery's "is()" method.
+Returns true/false if any element matches the selector not('selector')     // remove elements matching 'selector' from the current collection find('selector')    // find all children/grandchildren that match the given selector